Review: ‘Paradise’ (2024), starring Patricia Allison, Tate Donovan, Bashir Salahuddin, Adam Lustick, Arjun Gupta, Myles Evans, CJ Hoff and Tia Carrere

 “Paradise” is named for the fictional city in Hawaii where the story takes place. (“Paradise” was actually filmed in Hilo, Hawaii, which is about 13 miles northwest of Hawaiian Paradise Park.)
 The movie’s central character is Ella Patchet (played by Allison), who is supposed to be about 18 or 19 years old.
 Ella has a reputation for being a rebellious misfit.

 Ella works in a gun shop and is the type of person who gets thrown out of places for getting into physical fights.
-That’s what happens in the movie’s opening scene that shows Ella racing off on her bicycle after getting into an altercation at a seed-looking place.
+That’s what happens in the movie’s opening scene that shows Ella racing off on her bicycle after getting into an altercation at a seedy-looking place.
 The altercation is not shown on camera, but there will be plenty of other scenes in the movie that show how Ella fights.

 Why does Ella has a very angry streak to her personality?
 It has a lot to do with the fact that her mother and brother were shot to death by unnamed drug dealers, who were not brought to justice.
 To make matters worse, Ella’s father Dan Patchett (played by Bashir Salahuddin) is the sheriff of Paradise, so Ella puts a lot of blame on him for not being able to catch the killers.
 The movie never explains if Ella was always this violent and angry, or if the bitterness of her family members’ murders caused her to be this violent and angry.